zordicom/crisp_controllers/docs/getting_started.md

     1. This will get information from the robot asynchronously
     2. Make sure that we get information from the robot before trying to set targets or reading the pose of the robot.
-    3. Set target 10 cm downwoards.
+    3. Set target 10 cm downwards.
 Careful not to send poses that are too far away from the current one!
     4. This will request the controller manager to activate the cartesian impedance controller.
 You can use it with other controllers like the operational space controller!

 ## 3. Adding cameras, grippers, and further sensors

 ### Cameras

-To add a camera, you will need to run it in a container of the separate container as well.
+To add a camera, you will need to run it in a separate container as well.
 The cameras that we tried are:

-- [Real Sense](https://github.com/IntelRealSense/realsense-ros/tree/ros2-master) which give an amazing ROS2 support,
+- [Real Sense](https://github.com/IntelRealSense/realsense-ros/tree/ros2-master) which gives amazing ROS2 support,
 - or [Orbbec](https://github.com/orbbec/OrbbecSDK_ROS2).

 But any camera should work with [camera_ros](https://github.com/christianrauch/camera_ros).